-Have you ever pondered how to be a successful test automation developer?
-Yes, you might have as it’s one of a common thought that tickles the mind of every QA engineer and automation tester.
+I would want to be a successful test automation engineer.
+Yes, you might also have a similar thought.
+And it triggers in the mind of every QA engineer and automation tester.

 In this short article, we tried to cover points that you can start to work with immediate effect.
 Our objective is to give you a clear direction instead of chanting around with a few magical words.